 - Self-management education (e.g., medications, foot care)

-We offer the Diabetes Quality Care Monitoring System (DQCMS), a diabetes patient registry, at no direct cost.
-DQCMS offers health care providers and quality improvement coordinators a method to monitor their practice of evidence-based medicine and standards of care set by organizations such as the American Diabetes Association.
-By tracking population health and enabling data-driven quality improvement, a registry supports health systems in becoming patient-centered medical homes and improving care that is delivered.
-DQCMS is designed to allow you to:
+In May 2019, we updated our Diabetes Quality Care Monitoring System (DQCMS) from MS Access Database v.3.5 to a web-based system.
+The E-DQCMS, this is a diabetes patient registry available to hospitals, clinics, and other health entities at no cost.
+Using E-DQCMS, health care providers and quality improvement coordinators can monitor their progress practice of evidence-based medicine and standards of care, set by organizations such as the American Diabetes Association (ADA).
+By tracking diabetes population health we enable data-driven quality improvements, support health systems in becoming patient-centered medical homes and improving delivered care.
+With E-DQCMS, you can:

 Quality Improvement Reports

 The Montana Diabetes Program distributes quarterly reports on variety of quality improvement indicators.
 To help us improve the quality of these reports, we assessed the satisfaction with the content and design, usefulness of the information presented, and how QI coordinators access the Montana diabetes data.
 View the results.

 - Using the Power of Maps to Tell the Story of Diabetes in Montana